d0nut-dev/cherry-timer/README.md

 # cherry-timer

-Abandoned and in the process of rewriting.
+Abandoned and will be rewritten.

 _May not display correctly for FireFox users._